Gizra/Gizra-Way-Book/on_boarding_-_week_1.md

-s# On Boarding - Week 1
+# On Boarding - Week 1

 ## General